peteroupc/Numbers/docs/PeterO.Numbers.ETrapException.md

         System.Runtime.Serialization.ISerializable,
         System.Runtime.InteropServices._Exception

 Exception thrown for arithmetic trap errors.
-(The "E" stands for "extended", and has this prefix to group it with the other classes common to this library, particularly EDecimal, EFloat, and ERational.)
+(The "E" stands for "extended", and has this prefix to group it with the other classes common to this library, particularly EDecimal, EFloat, and ERational.).

 ### ETrapException Constructor